Projects.

 Xavier Mootoo, Alan A. Díaz-Montiel, Milad Lankarany, Hina Tabassum

-Full Version: Anonymous Machine Learning Conference (under review)
+Full Version: IEEE Transactions on Neural Networks and Learning Systems (under review)

 While the majority of time series classification research has focused on modeling fixed-length sequences, variable-length time series classification (VTSC) remains critical in healthcare, where sequence length may vary among patients and events.
 To address this challenge, we propose Stochastic Sparse Sampling (SSS), a novel VTSC framework developed for medical time series.
 SSS manages variable-length sequences by sparsely sampling fixed windows to compute local predictions, which are then aggregated and calibrated to form a global prediction.
 We apply SSS to the task of seizure onset zone (SOZ) localization, a critical VTSC problem requiring identification of seizure-inducing brain regions from variable-length electrophysiological time series.
 We evaluate our method on the Epilepsy iEEG Multicenter Dataset, a heterogeneous collection of intracranial electroencephalography (iEEG) recordings obtained from four independent medical centers.
 SSS demonstrates superior performance compared to state-of-the-art (SOTA) baselines across most medical centers, and superior performance on all out-of-distribution (OOD) unseen medical centers.
 Additionally, SSS naturally provides post-hoc insights into local signal characteristics related to the SOZ, by visualizing temporally averaged local predictions throughout the signal.